ruby/www.ruby-lang.org/en/news/_posts/2021-12-25-ruby-3-1-0-released.md

 ### RBS

 RBS is a language to describe the structure of Ruby programs.
-See the [repository](https://github.com/ruby/rbs) for details.
+See the [RBS repository](https://github.com/ruby/rbs) for details.

 Updates since Ruby 3.0.0: